 Are you a fisher or fish worker who would like to share your experiences from the COVID-19 pandemic?
 We want to hear your story!

-On September 15 & 16, the SSF Hub will host a two-part event where small-scale fishers and fish workers around the globe will discuss the COVID-19 pandemic and its impacts on their lives and livelihoods of people in their communities.
+This fall, the SSF Hub will host a two-part event where small-scale fishers and fish workers around the globe will discuss the COVID-19 pandemic and its impacts on their lives and livelihoods of people in their communities.
 Leading up to and following this event, the SSF Hub will be posting a COVID-19 Video Series on our YouTube channel featuring these stories.
 Videos can be in any language and will be subtitled on YouTube.
 If you're interested in submitting a video to be part of this series, follow the guidelines below.

 Please respond to one of the two sets of questions for your video.
 Videos should be no more than 5 minutes long.